As an affiliate, we earn from qualifying purchases made on our website.

 Taking into account everything we talked about I really don’t think you could go wrong with any of these.
 The one you end up going with will depend on the feel you like and your budget.

-If you’re a beginner or high handicap, the best option will probably be the Cleveland Huntington Beach.
+If you’re a mid to high handicap, the best option will probably be the Wilson Infinite.
 It’s 80% as good as the other two and the price won’t hurt the wallet as much.
+It’s the putter I’m currently using myself (the face-balanced model though).